polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/cryptography/index.md

 ## Public-Key Cryptography

-Public-key cryptography is used in Substrate to provide robust authentication system.
+Public-key cryptography is used in Substrate to provide a robust authentication system.

 Substrate provides multiple different cryptographic schemes and is generic such that it can support anything which implements the [`Pair`